-Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions The connection between algebra and geometry allows students to build geometric properties through algebraic approaches and thinking.
+Big Ideas The central organizing ideas and underlying structures of mathematics Essential Questions Integrate algebraic skills and formulas to solve geometry problems.
+Use algebraic skills to prove various geometric properties.
 How do patterns and functions help us describe data and physical phenomena and solve a variety of problems?
 How are quantitative relationships represented by numbers?
 How do geometric relationships and measurements help us to solve problems and make sense of our world?
 How does geometry model the physical world?
 How do mathematical ideas interconnect and build on one another to produce a coherent whole?
 How does algebra relate to geometry graphically?